This post may contain affiliate links. Click for complete disclosures.

 Jump to:

-- What is corn casserole?
+- What is Corn Casserole?

-- Ingredients.
+- Ingredients

-- Corn casserole FAQ
+- Corn Casserole Variations

-- How to make corn casserole in the crockpot.
+- How to Make Corn Casserole in the Crockpot?

-- Storing and reheating.
+- Storing and Reheating

 - 📖 Recipe

-What is corn casserole?
+What is Corn Casserole?

-Corn casserole goes by several names depending on where you are, including corn pudding, corn spoonbread, and sometimes even scalloped corn.
+Corn casserole goes by several names depending on where you are, including corn pudding, corn spoonbread, corn souffle, and sometimes even scalloped corn.
 Whatever you call it, it is still a delicious dish that everyone will go back to for seconds.

 So what is it?
 Think of corn casserole as a soft cornbread that is filled with delicious corn.
 It has a soft and fluffy texture that melts in your mouth, and the added corn gives it much more texture and flavor.
 This is not your dry, crumbly cornbread.

-Can you make corn casserole without Jiffy mix?
+You must be wondering if you can you make corn casserole without Jiffy mix?
 Yes, you can, and it's really easy to make without it.
 To do that, we are going to make our own super simple gluten-free Jiffy mix that uses pantry staple ingredients.

 Here are the ingredients you need to make a gluten-free corn casserole.

-- 1:1 Gluten-free Flour - I use King Arthur 1:1 Blend.
+- 1:1 Gluten-free Flour: I use King Arthur 1:1 Blend.

-- Gluten-free Corn Meal - I use Bob's Red Mill brand.
+- Gluten-free Corn Meal: I use Bob's Red Mill brand.

 - Frozen Corn - You can also use plain canned corn.

-I call this easy gluten-free corn casserole for a reason it is beyond easy to whip together and toss in the oven in just a few minutes.
+I call this easy gluten-free corn casserole for a reason: it is beyond easy to whip together and toss in the oven in just a few minutes.

 - Whisk together the homemade gluten-free Jiffy mix.
-(The dry ingredients.)
+(The dry ingredients)

 - Add the remaining ingredients.